 The Money Matters Project

-The Money Matters Project has been developed by Momentum and the Big Lottery Fund to improve financial literacy, money management skills and access to financial opportunities and benefits.
+The Money Matters Project has been developed by Momentum and The National Lottery Community Fund to improve financial literacy, money management skills and access to financial opportunities and benefits.

 The Money Matters Project is for those with a brain injury or neurological condition and their families and carers living in the Scottish Borders.
 There are further projects in the Scottish Borders which support those with a brain injury.
 Check out the Borders Brain Injury Service here.